TV presenter, DJ and writer Fearne Cotton has a fierce work ethic.

 Accordingly, as she sets out on her research, she’s keen to find remarkable forebears, relatives whose stories she can pass on to her own children.

 Fearne focuses on two characters who certainly lived eventful lives: her paternal great grandfather, Evan Meredith, and her 4x maternal great grandfather, William Gilmour.

 After a visit to her parents, Mick and Linda, Fearne begins by tracing Evan Meredith’s life.

 Because coal was so crucial to the war effort, this meant he was in a reserved occupation and initially wasn’t sent to the front.

 However, as the war dragged on, the government took the decision to “comb out” 50,000 single men from the collieries and conscript them.

-But as Fearne sees a newspaper report from July 1918, she realises Evan didn’t go to the front.
+But as Fearne sees an old newspaper report from July 1918, she realises Evan didn’t go to the front.
 That’s because Evan was a conscientious objector.

 At Brecon Barracks, she learns he was categorised as a ‘category B’ conscientious objector – someone who opposed the war on political rather than religious grounds, probably seeing it as a capitalist war that had little to do with the working classes.

 Evan was sentenced to six months in jail and initially sent to Wormwood Scrubs.